Rakesh9100/CalcDiverse/Calculators/Real-Estate-Calculator/README.md

 ## Usage

-1. Open the `index.html` file in a web browser.
-2. Enter the required property details in the respective input fields.
+1. Enter the required property details in the respective input fields.
-3. Click the "Calculate Mortgage" button to see the calculated loan amount and monthly payment.
+2. Click the "Calculate Mortgage" button to see the calculated loan amount and monthly payment.

 ## Disclaimer